Easy Game Day Recipes Everyone Will Love

 - Cheese variety is non-negotiable.
 Go for at least three types: a sharp cheddar (always a crowd-pleaser), something creamy like gouda or havarti, and maybe a pepper jack if your crew likes a little kick.

 **Pro tip:** Cube some of the cheese and leave some in slices.
 It looks more abundant and gives people options.
 Throw in some crackers, a handful of grapes or apple slices, and maybe some whole grain mustard for dipping.
 Done.
-You look like a hosting genius, and it took you maybe 15 minutes.

 Now Let's Talk Dips